mibohl/2024_Evolution_Suisse/docs/documentation/protocols.md

 | Elongation  | 30 |72 |20 s/kb of product  |
 | Final Elongation  | 1 |72 |2 min  |

-*calculate annealing temperature for your pair of primers with the NEB Tm Calculator
+*calculate annealing temperature for your pair of primers with the NEB T<sub>m<sub> Calculator

 3. Treat 1 µL of the PCR reaction with 5 µL of KLD buffer, 1 µL of the KLD Enzyme Mix, and top it with 3 µL of water
 4. Incubate at room temperature for 5 min